lianelian/Real-Time-Concurrent-Systems/The Sandwich Making Chefs Problem/README.txt

 =====================================================
-Assignment #1 - The Sandwich Making Chefs Problem Student Name: Lian Elian
+Project Title - The Sandwich Making Chefs Problem Description - This project tackles a process coordination problem called "The Sandwich Making Chefs Problem", This problem was implemented from the cigarette smokers problem by S. Patil.
+The problem is solved by evaluating facilities for the synchronizing of concurrent threads and processes.
-Student Number: 101201545
+Name: Lian Elian
 =====================================================
 Files in this project:
 MakeSandwich.java: Creates the agent thread and the three chef threads